apache/systemds/README.md

 SystemML is a flexible, scalable machine learning (ML) system.
-SystemML's distinguishing characteristics are: (1) algorithm customizability, (2) multiple execution modes, including Standalone, Hadoop Batch, Spark Batch, and MLContext, and (3) automatic optimization.
+SystemML's distinguishing characteristics are: (1) algorithm customizability, (2) multiple execution modes, including Standalone, Hadoop Batch, Spark Batch, JMLC, and MLContext, and (3) automatic optimization.

 [SystemML](http://systemml.apache.org/) is now an Apache Incubator project.
 The latest project documentation can be found at the